ICWR-TEAM/Data-Tables/README.md

 # Data-Tables
-Data tables support for ajax with array javascript format
+Data tables support for ajax with array javascript format.

 Example use :